 Let’s start with my favorite one.

 #1 Improves Gut Health.
 The Granny Smith was shown to excel over several other varieties of apples in this area due to non-digestible compounds that actually ferment in the colon.
-This is very beneficial to the good bacteria in the gut which effects a multitude of other important areas of our health:
+This is very beneficial to the good bacteria in the gut which affects a multitude of other important areas of our health:

 - High cholesterol